prashantvk1803/Aps_portfolio.github.io/function.md

   - `O(4N)` for storing the segment tree.
   - `O(N)` for storing the Fenwick tree.

-Both Segment Trees and Fenwick Trees significantly enhance the efficiency of the like/dislike system in a music streaming application.
-These data structures reduce the time complexity of update and query operations from `O(N)` to `O(log N)`, providing a more scalable and responsive solution compared to arrays.
-This ensures better performance and a superior user experience, especially with a large number of songs.
+Both Segment Trees and Fenwick Trees greatly improve the like/dislike system in a music streaming software.
+These data structures lower the time complexity of update and query operations from `O(N)` to `O(log N)` resulting in a more scalable and responsive solution than arrays.
+This assures improved performance and a better user experience, particularly with a big number of songs.